BlamerX/Celebal-Summer-Internship-2023/README.md

 ![Logo](https://celebaltech.com/assets/img/celebal.webp)

-# Week 1
+# Week 1 (Python Basics)

 **Task Assigned :**

 - `Learn Python Basics and upload to github`
 - `complete 30` [LeetCode](https://leetcode.com/problemset/all/) `Question in Python.`
-- `Create a Simple Python Project Usin the concepts that you Learned`
+- `Assignment : Write or experiment with a python code that involves all the concepts learnt  in week1 like oops concept, pep8, python libraries, pavkages and modules, etc.`

 | Topic                                                                                                                                  |
 | -------------------------------------------------------------------------------------------------------------------------------------- |